ratchetio/pyramid_ratchet/README.rst

     If true, pyramid_debugtoolbar will be monkeypatched so that exception debug pages include a link to the item in Ratchet.io

     **default** ``true``
+scrub_fields
+    List of field names to scrub out of POST.
+Values will be replaced with astrickses.
+If overridiing, make sure to list all fields you want to scrub, not just fields you want to add to the default.
+Param names are converted to lowercase before comparing against the scrub list.

+    **default** ``['passwd', 'password', 'secret']``

 Contributing